Neural-Ninja/ImgAug_ClassSeg_CodeHub/README.md

 ## Key Features

 1. **Versatile Augmentation Techniques:** Explore a diverse range of image augmentation techniques, carefully curated to bolster the performance of your classification and segmentation models.
+Techniques include:
+   - **Image Rotation:** Rotate images at various angles to improve model generalization.
+   - **Image Brightness Adjustment:** Adjust the brightness of images to simulate different lighting conditions.
+   - **Image Flip:** Flip images horizontally or vertically to increase dataset diversity.
+   - **Color Jittering:** Introduce controlled variations in image color for improved robustness.

 2. **Codebase for Classification and Segmentation:** Organized and annotated codebase specifically tailored for both image classification and segmentation tasks, ensuring flexibility and ease of integration into your projects.